top of page

 Together for Change

-Hey there, I’m Drew Howells—a retired military veteran, longtime advocate, and proud resident of Utah House District 39.
+Hi, I’m Drew Howells— a retired military veteran, policy advocate, and proud resident of House District 39.

 Join us in the journey towards a brighter future for Utah.
 Together, we stand for empathy, accountability, and the people’s right to affordable living.